 Finally, it should be noted that during the COVID-19 health crisis, the TREND site in the Ilede-France region noted reports of a change from cocaine or stimulant use, which were considered products deemed unsuitable for the lockdown situation, to alcohol uses, more available and accessible.
+These reports concern users who usually frequent party venues.

-MDMA/ecstasv
+MDMA/ecstasy

-See section T1.2.1
+See T1.2.1 of the 2020 Drugs workbook.